The New Vic Project

 June 1891.
 On the slope of Mount Royal, just steps from McGill University’s main campus, construction began on an important site of healing, helping, and educating: the Royal Victoria Hospital.

 Did you know?
 The Royal Vic has always been a place of multiculturalism.
 In 1894, the first year of the hospital’s existence, more than half of the patients admitted hailed from twenty-four countries other than Canada.
-From the very beginning, a close bond would unite the Royal Vic and McGill.
+From the very beginning, a close bond united the Royal Vic and McGill.
 The hospital’s mission: to heal people without discrimination based on creed or ethnicity.
 The mission of McGill’s Faculty of Medicine: pioneering new ways of healing and forging new paths in medical research and education.
-What would follow is more than a century of collaboration in service to society.
+What followed was more than a century of collaboration in service to society.

-Over 130 years later, the landscape is changed and the vast complex of the Royal Vic has been vacant since 2015.
+Over 130 years later, the landscape has changed and the vast complex of the Royal Vic has been vacant since 2015.
 An idea is born… to revitalize this historic site.

-In line with the Royal Victoria Hospital’s original vocation as a place of healing, the New Vic Project aims to help heal the planet, by tackling the greatest challenges that threaten it.
+In line with the Royal Victoria Hospital’s original vocation as a place of healing, the New Vic Project aims to help heal the planet, by tackling the great challenges of sustainability that threaten it.

 McGill’s Strategic Academic Plan states that no university can lead globally in the 21st century without putting sustainability at the centre of its operations, research, and teaching.

 This is our commitment, as the New Vic Project helps us redefine what an open, connected, and purposeful university can be.